dcanasp/memory_bank/high level/code/go/go.md

 ```go
 func ReturnAll(rows *sql.Rows) {}
 ```
 This function expects the memory direction of a `sql.Rows` object.
-Meanwhile `result = append(result, *rows)` is the actual value of the rows variable
+Meanwhile `result = append(result, *rows)` is the actual value of the rows variable.

 The most important thing is that when printed, pointer objects look ugly.
 But the can have order.
 For example i have this pointer of type User `p *User` if i try to print it i get `{33 prueba4 fake4@ { true} { true}}` But if the type has public elements i can do `p.Id` and it will give me only `33`.
 There is **order** **inside** of the **element**